melnikoff-oleg/3D-CV-camera-tracker/README.md

 # 3D-CV-camera-tracker
-Camera Tracker.
-Program takes video and gives 3D-positions of camera and points cloud on every frame
+Program takes video or simply sequence of frames and gives 3D-positions of camera and points cloud on every frame of the video

+## Usage
-1. pip install -r requirements
+1. ```pip install -r requirements```
-2. use file camtrack.py to execute camera tracker. check it's CLI with -h
+2. Use file camtrack/camtrack.py to execute camera tracker.
+You need to pass path to video file via command line.
+Check CLI of this file with -h cmd arg